markh-de/KiVar/README.md

 ##### From the PyPI Repository

-To install the KiVar CLI using the official PyPI repository, open a shell and run:
+To install the latest KiVar CLI from the official KiVar PyPI repository, open a shell and run:

 ```
 pip install kivar